emacsmirror/switchy-window/README.md

-# switchy.el: A last-recently-user window switcher for Emacs
+# switchy.el: A last-recently-used window switcher for Emacs

 Switchy is a last-recently-used window switcher.
 It suits my personal Emacs layout and workflow where I usually have at most two editing windows but up